 Displays the free size available in the disk

+Field Description

-Field Description State Displays the state of the disk group.
-Type Displays the type of the disk group. #Disks Displays the number of disks in the disk group. #Volumes Displays the number of volumes in the disk group.
-Total Size Displays the total size of the disk group.
+State Displays the state of the disk group.

+Туре Displays the type of the disk group.

+#Disks Displays the number of disks in the disk group.

+#Volumes Displays the number of volumes in the disk

 group.